grafana/plugin-tools/docusaurus/docs/how-to-guides/ui-extensions/create-an-extension-point.md

 ### Best practices for rendering links

 - **Make sure your UI handles multiple links** <br /> Multiple plugins may add links to your extension point.
 Make sure your extension point can handle this and still provide good user experience.
 - **Share contextual information** <br /> Think about what contextual information could be useful for other plugins and add this to the `context` object.
-For example, the panel menu extension point shares the "panelId" and the "timeRange".
+For example, the panel menu extension point shares the `panelId` and the `timeRange`.
 Note: the `context{}` object always gets frozen before being passed to the links, so it cannot be mutated.
 - **Avoid unnecessary re-renders** <br />

   - **Static `context`**